Inflect logo

 FactorRating / DataNotes

-Sales Tax15% VAT – as of September 2025A standard Value-Added Tax applies to equipment and services.
+Sales Tax15% VAT – as of September 2025Standard national Value Added Tax applies to services.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The market features 3 data centers with access to at least 2 unique network service providers, as of September 2025.
-Carrier-neutral facilities provide extensive options for interconnection with additional national and regional carriers through partners in Johannesburg.
+Carrier Density & Carrier Neutrality: The market features 3 data centers with access to 2 primary providers as of September 2025.
+Carrier-neutral facilities offer interconnection with all major national carriers and many regional internet service providers, ensuring resilient network designs.

 Power Analysis